-The work engagement of respondents working in India does not significantly differ from the work engagement of respondents in the other "young-developing" countries, including Brazil and China, or the "old-developed" countries, including the U.S., the U.K. and Japan (see page 31).
+The work engagement of respondents working in China does not significantly differ from the work engagement of respondents in the other "young-developing" countries, including Brazil and India, or the "old-developed" countries, including the U.S., the U.K. and Japan (see page 31).

-Three-quarters (75.3%) of respondents working at sites in India very often to always "feel happy when they work intensely."
-In addition, 73.8% report that "time flies" when they are working very often to always, and 70.8% very often to always think that they are "immersed in their job."
-Half (52.0%) report that very often to always they "feel bursting with energy" at their work (see page 30).
+More than three-quarters (78.4%) of respondents working at sites in China feel that "time flies" when they are working very often or always.
+Two-thirds (66.8% and 65.5%) very often or always "feel like going to work" when they get up in the morning and "feel strong and vigorous at their job."
+Less than half (47.1%) report that very often or always "feel bursting with energy" at their work (see page 30).

-Work engagement is high overall among respondents from worksites in India.
-However, work engagement does not significantly differ among respondents of different ages, career stages, or life stages (see page 31).
+Work engagement is moderately high overall, as reported by respondents from worksites in China.
+Specifically, work engagement for respondents at the worksites in China is significantly higher among respondents in early and mid-career than reapondents in late career.
+However, no significant differences exist between age groups or respondents in different life stages (see page 32).

-Some employers in India may find that the drivers of engagement (such as satisfaction with training and development) have a positive impact on all employees.
-In these situations, the companies might decide to focus on universal strategies (such as the adoption of flexible work options, or providing more inclusive environments) that are important to employees across ages or career stages.
+■ Some employers in China may find that the drivers of engagement (such as offering employees challenging job assignments) have a positive impact on all employees, regardless of age-related factors.
+Employers with sites in China who find that engagement is lower among their late career employees might want to consider options for boosting these employees' absorption and vigor they derive from their work.
+In these situations, the companies might decide to focus on universal strategies (such as the adoption of flexible work options) that are important to employees across age and career stage groups rather than on programs targeted to specific groups of workers (such as those in late career).